Trump wants to host the 2020 G-7 meeting at his Miami golf course. Can he do that?

 Constitutional scholars cried foul.
 “If the foreign governments pay to use the proprieties, then he is receiving emoluments from foreign governments and violating the United States Constitution,” Richard Painter, a law professor at the University of Minnesota and a former White House ethics lawyer in the George W. Bush administration, said in a phone interview with NBC News.

-Gupta added that the issue was not just about foreign governments paying to stay at the Trump property, but also whether the U.S. government would have to pay money to the Doral.
+Gupta added that the issue was not just about foreign governments paying to stay at the Trump property, but also whether the U.S. government would have to pay Doral.

 "If that were to occur, it would raise another constitutional problem — a violation of the Domestic Emoluments Clause, which specifically prohibits the President from accepting payments from the federal government other than his official salary," he said.